Domain vs Hosting: Definition and Differences

 Generally, domain names are comprised of two main parts – a second-level domain (SLD) and a top-level domain (TLD).
 Second-level domains usually consist of words or phrases, while top-level domains are the predetermined extensions that follow.

 For example, in the case of google.com, the second-level domain is google, and .com is the TLD.
+To learn more about domain names and how they work, read our beginner-friendly guide.

 To get a domain name for your website, you need to register it first.
 Domain registration is the process of reserving a name on the internet for a certain period.
 Usually, you need to renew the license once per year, but you can pay up in advance for up to 10 years for the domain to be registered under your name.